 Many video platforms also feature the option of allowing pair programming that enables technical hiring managers to combine interviewing and code testing onto one platform.

 Technology is pushing every business function to adopt innovative and cost-effective methods to streamline and accelerate their processes.
-The time is right to embrace an all virtual campus hiring strategy.
+The time is right to choose the virtual campus recruitment process.
 It is an opportune moment to transform your organization’s campus hiring processes and move toward the future of recruitment with an all-in-one platform solution.

 Bhuvi is a content marketer at Mercer | Mettl.
 She's helped various brands find their voice through insightful thought pieces and engaging content.
 When not scandalizing people with her stories, you’ll find her challenging gender norms, dancing to her own tune, and crusading through life, laughing.